MadLittleMods/gulp-kss-styleguide/README.md

-			reference, // The number representing the section (1.1, 2.5, etc) header, // The name of the section description, // More details explaining the section isDeprecated, // boolean
+			reference, // The number representing the section (1.1, 2.5, etc) header, // The name of the section description, // More details explaining the section
+			parameters: [
+				{
+					name, // Name of the parameter
+					description, // More details explaining the parameter }
+			]
+			isDeprecated, // boolean
 			isExperimental, // boolean
 			markupCode, // Generic markup with the ${modifiers}, NOT filled in